-In this Graph Databases for Beginners” blog series, I’ll take you through the basics of graph technology assuming you have little (or no) background in the space.
-In past weeks, we’ve tackled why graphs are the future, why data relationships matter, the basics (and pitfalls) of data modeling, why a query language matters, why we need NoSQL, the ACID vs BASE consistency models and the trade-offs of aggregate stores.
+In this Graph Databases for Beginners blog series, I’ll take you through the basics of graph technology assuming you have little (or no) background in the space.
+In past weeks, we’ve tackled why graph technology is the future, why connected data matters, the basics (and pitfalls) of data modeling, why a database query language matters, the differences between imperative and declarative query languages, predictive modeling using graph theory, the basics of graph search algorithms, why we need NoSQL databases, the differences between ACID and BASE consistency models and a (brief) tour of aggregate stores.

-Review: The NoSQL MatrixThe macrocosm of NoSQL databases is a diverse one of which graph databases are only a part.
-Last week, we toured the three blue quadrants of the matrix below which are collectively known as aggregate stores, including key-value, column family and document stores.
+The macrocosm of NoSQL databases is a diverse one of which graph databases are only a part.
+Last week, we toured the three blue quadrants of the matrix below which are collectively known as aggregate stores, including key-value, wide-column (or column family) and document stores.

 The matrix of NoSQL databases.
 Quadrants in blue are collectively known as aggregate stores.

-A graph database is an online, operational database management system capable of Create, Read, Update, and Delete (tech lingo: CRUD) processes that operate on a graph data model.
-There are two important properties of graph database technologies:
+A graph database is an online, operational database management system capable of Create, Read, Update, and Delete (CRUD) processes that operate on a graph data model.

-Property GraphsProperty graphs are the type of graph database we’ve already talked about most.
-In fact, our original definition of a graph database was more precisely about a property graph.
-Here’s a quick recap of what makes a graph database a property graph:
+Property graphs are the type of graph database we’ve already talked about most.
+In fact, our original definition of a graph database was more precisely about a property graph (pictured below).